dxatscale/sfpowerscripts/packages/sfpowerscripts-cli/README.md

   trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL]

 OPTIONS
+  -d, --projectdir=projectdir
+      The project directory should contain a sfdx-project.json for this command to succeed

   -n, --package=package
       (required) The name of the package

+  -r, --repourl=repourl
+      Custom source repository URL to use in artifact metadata, overrides origin URL defined in git config

   -v, --versionnumber=versionnumber
       (required) The format is major.minor.patch.buildnumber .
 This will override the build number mentioned in the sfdx-project.json, Try considering the use of Increment Version Number task before this task

+  --apextestsuite=apextestsuite
+      Apex Test Suite that needs to be associated with the source package, Source packages when deployed to production require each individual classes in the package to have more than 75% coverage, Hence this apex test task should cover all the classes

+  --artifactdir=artifactdir
+      [default: artifacts] The directory where the artifact is to be written

+  --destructivemanifestfilepath=destructivemanifestfilepath
+      Path to a destructiveChanges.xml, mentioning any metadata that need to be deleted before the contents in the source package need to be installed in the org

+  --diffcheck
+      Only build when the package has changed

+  --gittag
+      Tag the current commit ID with an annotated tag containing the package name and version - does not push tag

   --json
       format output as json